Inishfree Tours with Tom

-–In late June-early July 2018, Tom will again be hosting two (2) tours.
-The first tour will likely include stops in Counties Donegal, Sligo, Mayo and Galway, and the second tour will take our familiar route to Counties Cork, Kerry and Clare.
+–In late June-early July 2018, Tom will again be hosting two (2) musical tours of Ireland west coast.
+The first tour will head north up the coast and include Counties Donegal, Mayo and Clare (with possible stops in Counties Sligo and Galway) before ending up in Co.
+Clare, and the second tour will take our familiar route to Counties Cork, Kerry and Clare.

 *Dates for Tom’s 2018 Tours